notepass/docker-build-test/README.md

 The name of the secrets as well as the keys for username and password can be changed via the values file.
 Just have a look at the default file as a reference, it is quite small.

+**Note:** As OCI helm charts break my workflow completely, this chart is not deployed via OCI and can only be accessed as a proper helm repo chart!

 ## Using it
 The provider comes with 2 CRDs: ``DbUserRequest`` and ``DbUser``.
 You will need to create a ``DbUserRequest``